inbo/tutorials/content/tutorials/r_database_access/index.md

-To query data from a SQL database that is already accessible using MSAccess, such a database is also accessible from R using the package [RODBC](https://cran.r-project.org/web/packages/RODBC/index.html).
-This package enables the link in between R and the (remote) database.
-After installation of the package (`install.packages('RODBC')`), the package can be loaded:
+To query data from a SQL database that is already accessible using MSAccess, such a database is also accessible from R.
+Here we provide the approach using the package DBI, which is also used by RStudio.^[ Formerly, connections were made using the package [RODBC](https://cran.r-project.org/web/packages/RODBC/index.html)].
+This package enables the link between R and the (remote) database.
+After installation of the needed packages (`install.packages(c("DBI", "glue", "tidyverse"))`), the packages can be loaded:

 ```r
 library(DBI)